jcawley5/kyma-local-dev/readme.md

 # About

-This repo provides an example showing how to setup a local development environment for building nodejs serverless functions, based on [Kubeless](https://kubeless.io/), to be deployed on [Kyma](https://kyma-project.io/).
-Deployments can then be automated using a git action which builds a deployment.yaml that is then deployed to the Kyma cluster.
+This repo provides an example showing how to setup a local development environment for building [Kyma](https://kyma-project.io/)] serverless functions, based on [Kubeless](https://kubeless.io/).
+Deployments are automated using a git action which generates a deployment.yaml and deploys it to the Kyma cluster.

 ## Local Development - Kubeless